LBenotsch/myretail-restful-service/README.md

 http://localhost:8080/products/13860420
 ```

-To Post request, send a JSON body to:
+To test Post request, send a JSON body to:
 ```
 http://localhost:8080/products/
 ```